Anastasia-Labs/aiken-design-patterns/README.md

 ### UTxO Indexers

-The primary purpose of this pattern is to offer a more optimized solution for a unique mapping between one input UTxO to one output UTxO.
+The primary purpose of this pattern is to offer a more optimized solution for a unique mapping between one input UTxO to one or many output UTxOs.

 #### Singular UTxO Indexer